softwareloop/alfresco-inboxes/README.md

 # alfresco-inboxes

 An inboxes plugin for Alfresco implemented using the Aikau framework.
+Compatible with Alfresco 4.2.f and 5.0.a.

 ![alfresco-inboxes-800](https://cloud.githubusercontent.com/assets/6525590/4476717/52ac06b2-4978-11e4-93ed-c1357bb23415.png)